ABBREVIATED INTRODUCTORY

 “In wound healing, blood vessels regrow, bringing needed nutrients to the site,” Fowler explained.
 “But once those vessels bring cells to that area, only the lymphatic system can carry away the waste, which is an important part of the body’s immune response.
 We are using a cell therapy platform that produces a factor to regenerate and direct lymph vessels.”

 Martha is expecting her product to reach clinical trials by 2026.
-Along the way, Veiseh and his team are consulting on safety and efficacy, manufacturing, and initial meetings with the FDA to help guide trial strategies.
+Along the way, Omid and his team are consulting on safety and efficacy, manufacturing, and initial meetings with the FDA to help guide trial strategies.

 Background Image